 In Mount Pleasant, East Cooper Community Outreach assists riders in qualifying for and learning how to use the Tel-A-Ride service.

 For disabled riders, particularly parents, Tel-A-Ride provides a significant amount of freedom and dignity.
 The service is oversubscribed and confronts a huge amount of need, however drivers and dispatch at CARTA do their best with this needed service.
+It’s important to respect the value of this resource and clients should plan their trips early and carefully, making sure they’re ready when the van arrives.
+If a client doesn’t show up to take their raid, CARTA can suspend Tel-A-Ride service.
+Every minute and every mile these vans operate is a lifeline for someone, so lets all work together to make it count.

 East Cooper CARTA riders plans to work with ECCO and other organization to assist disabled riders in accessing this service, to encourage more disabled riders to use the regular buses to reduce load on the Tel-A-Ride system and to improve access to regular CARTA stops for wheelchairs.
 Upgrading existing infrastructure is a huge, but important challenge.